 People who think they have monkeypox or have had close personal contact with someone who has monkeypox should visit a healthcare provider to help them decide if they need to be tested for monkeypox.
 If they decide that you should be tested, they will work with you to collect the specimens and send them to a laboratory for testing.

-Does the Health Department have vaccines available and is there a fee for the vaccine?
+Is there a fee for the Monkeypox vaccine?

 How can Monkeypox be prevented?